CertifiedClown/FPS-BOOSTER-PACK-2022/README.md

 # Optimize Windows Tools for fps boost

-# RThis list will keep getting updated
+# This list will keep getting updated!

 # Info 📝
 <ul><li>Windows and app optimization using cmd and Registry files!</li><li>